 Once you have a logo, let’s see how to add this logo to any image using GIMP.
 Basically, we’ll add the logo as GIMP Brush and each time you need to add the watermark, just use the new custom brush.

 Open your logo image in GIMP and export it (Shift+Ctrl+E) as gbr (GIMP Brush) file.

-Once you have the logo as GIMP brush, copy it and go to your Home directory and change the view to show hidden files.
+Copy the .gbr and go to your Home directory and change the view to show hidden files in Linux.